Nour5Eldin/FreshCart.LLC/README.md

 ### Verification:

 Visit Sanity Manage.
-Select the "Shoptech Ecommerce" project to confirm the NEXT_PUBLIC_SANITY_PROJECT_ID.
+Select the "FreshCart Ecommerce" project to confirm the NEXT_PUBLIC_SANITY_PROJECT_ID.

 - Note: You can verify your NEXT_PUBLIC_SANITY_PROJECT_ID later by logging into https://www.sanity.io/manage, selecting the "Technox ecommerce" project, and checking the project details.